iotaledger/iota-wiki/docs/get-started/introduction/iota/iota-token.md

 The smallest denomination of IOTA is called "micros", with 6 decimal points.
 The total supply consists therefore out of 4,600,000,000 IOTA tokens or 4,600,000,000,000,000 micros.

-:::info
+:::info About MIOTA

-Note that previously one micro was called one IOTA and 1,000,000 IOTAs made up 1 MIOTA (mega IOTA), however with the change to the supply and upgrade to the Stardust protocol on the 4th of October 2023 on the IOTA Mainnet, the IOTA Foundation opted to remove the [SI prefixes](https://en.wikipedia.org/wiki/Metric_prefix) in order to align with the more common denominations used in the DLT space.
+Previously, one micro was called one IOTA, and 1,000,000 IOTAs made up 1 MIOTA (mega IOTA), however with the change to the supply and upgrade to the Stardust protocol on the 4th of October 2023 on the IOTA Mainnet, the IOTA Foundation opted to remove the [SI prefixes](https://en.wikipedia.org/wiki/Metric_prefix) to align with the more common denominations used in the DLT space.

 :::

 ## Supply Change With Stardust Upgrade